k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 <web>

-From the project tree:
+From the Project Tree:

-1. Right click on the table and at the opened context menu choose **Duplicate**.
+1. Right-click on the table and at the opened context menu choose **Duplicate**.
 2. At the opened dialog box give a name to the duplicated table and click OK.

 New table is created along with duplicated table population flow.